esteban-nb/talks/talks/0000-demo/slides.md

 ### With Image & Text

-New try with md-div and template.
+New try with md-div twice.
 </md>

 <div class="r-stack">